Harris freshens up her message on the economy as Trump and Republicans go after her on inflation

 The consultancy Oxford Economics said in an analysis Monday that the odds favored Trump.
 The forecast is based on models that use economic data.
 It does not necessarily account for social issues such as abortion and gun control that Democrats say will help them in the election.

-The analysis stressed there is a high degree of uncertainty and noted that a lot could happen in the months ahead, though it is fairly straightforward in concluding that inflation is still a drag for the vice president.
+The analysis stressed there is a high degree of uncertainty and noted that a lot could happen in the months ahead, though it is fairly straightforward to conclude that inflation is still a drag for the vice president.

 “I doubt that Harris will significantly change how swing voters think of the economy,” said Bernard Yaros, an economist at Oxford Economics.
 “She still carries that same baggage of presiding over the high inflation of 2021 and 2022.
 Like Biden, her approval took a hit during that inflation surge.”